zhtz222/PF-Project01/README.md

 | **Update Student** | Modify the information of an existing student. |
 | **Delete Student** | Remove a student from the system by ID. |

-- **Add Student**
-  - Add a new student by entering basic information.
-  - Each student ID must be unique.

-- **View Students**
-  - Display all students that have been added.

-- **Update Student**
-  - Modify the information of an existing student.

-- **Delete Student**
-  - Remove a student from the system by ID.

 ## Task Distribution

 ### Tangjia Tao (20119427): Entity Class Development (Student.java)